Hi, I’m Andrea Gutierrez.

 I’m drawn to stories at the intersections of identity in arts and culture.

-A longtime storyteller with work in print, digital, and audio, I’m currently a producer on NPR podcast TED Radio Hour.
-At NPR, I was previously a producer and guest host on It’s Been a Minute.
+A longtime storyteller with work in print, digital, and audio, I currently make podcasts at NPR, where I’ve produced and reported for TED Radio Hour, It’s Been a Minute, and Planet Money.
 I got my start in radio producing and reporting for The Frame, a daily radio show on NPR station KPCC.
 Past bylines include BBC World Service, CBC, LAist, The California Sunday Magazine, Marfa Public Radio, Bitch, make/shift, Huizache, and the Los Angeles Review of Books.

 My work has won awards and honors from the Podcast Academy, Los Angeles Press Club, National Association of Hispanic Journalists, NLGJA: The Association of LGBTQ Journalists, and KCRW’s 24-Hour Radio Race.
 I am a RIAS Berlin Commission Fellow, IWMF Gwen Ifill Fellow, and AIR New Voices Scholar.
 In a previous life, I spent many years advising and mentoring students at public universities throughout California.